Anti-Raid/splashtail/data/docs/guide/templating.md

 - Dividing by zero will error instead of returning ``NaN``.
 - **When using templates, the output of the template itself is ignored.
 For messages, you must use ``Message Helpers`` to construct the message and for permission checking, you must use ``Permission Check Helpers``.
 See example 1 below:**
 - Bitwise operators are also supported. ``N bitor N`` (bitwise OR / ``|``), ``N bitand N`` (bitwise AND / ``&``), ``N bitxor N`` (bitwise XOR / ``^``), ``N << N`` (bitwise shift left / ``<<``), ``N >> N`` (bitwise shift right / ``>>``), ``bitnot N`` (bitwise NOT / ``~``) are supported. ``N`` is a number.
 For example, ``8 bitor 4`` will return ``12``.
+- Deleting setted variables is also supported through ``delete`` (delete from current context) and ``delete_global`` (delete from global context).
+Note that the difference between these only matters within loops and if statements.
+For example, deleting a variable in a loop with ``delete`` will only delete the variable in the current loop iteration, while deleting a variable in a loop with ``delete_global`` will delete the variable in the global context.

 ## Example 1: